platocrat/ppos/README.md

 # Private Point-of-Sale (PPoS) Protocol

-A _private_ point-of-sale protocol (PPoS) that achieves privacy by using a commit-reveal scheme.
+A _private_ point-of-sale protocol (PPoS).

-> Note: this project is inspired by @abigger87's [cloaks](https://github.com/abigger87/cloaks), an extensible ERC-721 with a built-in commitment scheme.
+> Note: this project is inspired by @abigger87's [cloaks](https://github.com/abigger87/cloaks)

-## Why this commit-reveal scheme is needed

-1. Alice (buyer/sender) is hungry and wants to buy a Chicken Pesto Parm from Sweetgreen.
-2. Alice wants to make/send her order on Optimism, but she is concerned about her order being publicly visible on-chain; Alice doesn't want others to know what is in the orders she's making/sending.
-3. Bob (contract/PPoS) is the PPoS as a smart contract on Optimism.
-4. Bob manages and processes the orders that are sent to it.
-5. However, the orders Bob it receives are _kept private from external actors_ by using a _commit-reveal scheme_.

-## PPoS's commit-reveal scheme

-On a higher-level, PPoS's commit-reveal scheme works as follows:

-1. Alice sends her finalized order as a message in a locked box and sends it to Bob.
-2. Bob can't access the message because it's locked in the box, and Alice can't change the message because it's in Bob's possession.
-3. Once Alice confirms that her order is final, she reveals her message of her order to Bob, unlocking the box and showing the message to Bob (contract).

-### Keeping orders private every time
+## Keeping orders private every time

 Since menus generally have a limited number of items, we need to ensure that the hashed order inputs into the `order()` function are unique every time.
-That is, an order input value, i.e. 1 Chicken Pesto Parm, will return a unique hashed output for every new order.
-The intent of uniquely hashed order values for every order is to increase the level of privacy for Alice's order history.
+That is, an order input value, i.e. one Chicken Pesto Parm, will return a unique hashed output for every new order of the same item.
+The intent of uniquely hashed order values for every individual order is to increase the level of privacy for Alice's order history.

+We can achieve this by adding a salt value along with the hash of the order.

 ## Attack vectors